Comprehensive Review Real Customer Analysis

 Shop Now →

-However, the main sticking point is the narrow width, especially in the toe box.
-This is a consistent theme across countless reviews.
-If you have wider feet, you should absolutely consider going up at least half a size, if not a full size.
-Even then, it might still feel a bit snug.
+The sticking point is the narrow width, especially through the toe box.
+That comes up constantly in reviews.
+If you have wider feet, going up at least half a size (sometimes a full size) is common advice.
+Even then, it can still feel snug.

 The break-in period also varies.
 Some find them comfortable from day one, while others mention a period of stiffness, particularly with the leather models, that requires a week or two of wear to soften up.